Ladder Leagues

 - Running a cycle — the organizer's step-by-step.

-- Individual vs team mode Whether you rate each player or each fixed partnership — the one setup decision that shapes the whole league.
+- Individual vs team mode Rate each player individually or each fixed partnership as a unit — a setup decision that shapes the entire league.

 - Divisions and tiers How divisions are stacked into tiers, how ratings stay isolated per division, and how players are seeded.